Why Company Formation & Administration In Switzerland?

 - The provision of management or services to non-Swiss entities.

-- Low corporate taxes on income -11.9% (Zug).
+- Low corporate taxes on income (11.9% in Canton of Zug)

 Swiss Branch Office

 Instead of the incorporation of a subsidiary in Switzerland, a foreign company can establish a branch office in Switzerland.
-By setting up a Swiss branch office you can receive certain organisational and financial independence from your primary office.
+By setting up a Swiss branch office, you can receive certain organisational and financial independence from your primary office.
 The primary benefit to doing this is that under Swiss law the branch office is able to enter into contracts and execute and settle transactions under its own name.

-- To manage and administer international business operations.
+- To manage and administer international business operations

-- Low tax burden.
+- Low tax burden

-- Exemption from withholding taxes.
+- Exemption from withholding taxes

-- No share capital required.
+- No share capital required

 Swiss Company Formation